Studying Gravitational Deflection of Light by Kiselev Black Hole via Homotopy Perturbation Method: Formulation of the problem

-Here, we mostly follow Ref. \cite{Hu} in representing the main equations of geodesic motion in a spherical symmetry spacetime.
-According to General Relativity \cite{Weinberg,Hu}, in the case of 4-dimensional general spherically symmetric spacetime, its stationary line element can be represented by

-Since the path of light is treated as the null geodesic in spacetime, customarily one considers the geodesics $\gamma(\tau)$ in the above spherically symmetric spacetime expressed in the spherical coordinates $x^{\mu}=(t,r,\theta,\varphi)$ as $x^{\mu}(\tau)$, where $\tau$ is the affine parameter.
-The geodesic $\gamma(\tau)$ can be obtained by solving the geodesic equation
+Since the path of light in GR is treated as the null geodesic in spacetime, customarily one considers the geodesics $\gamma(\tau)$ in the above spherically symmetric spacetime expressed in the spherical coordinates $x^{\mu}=(t,r,\theta,\varphi)$ as $x^{\mu}(\tau)$, where $\tau$ is an affine parameter.